mozilla-services/lua_sandbox/docs/heka/index.md

 This document describes the 1.0 release of the Heka sandbox API built on the [Generic Sandbox Interface](/sandbox.md).
 The 1.0 release is a refined implementation of its predecessor which was developed in [Heka](https://github.com/mozilla-services/heka).
-The goal is to decople it from Go and make it easily embeddable in any language.
+The goal is to decouple it from Go and make it easily embeddable in any language.
 The Go version of Heka has been deprecated and replaced by [Hindsight](https://github.com/mozilla-services/hindsight).